Women usually live longer than men. Why is this - and are modern day vices, such as smoking and drinking, reducing the longevity gap?

 - A 2012 study, using historical data on castrated eunuchs in Korea, shows that they lived 14 years longer than their non-castrated socio economic male equivalents.
 This further suggests that testosterone (production of which is dramatically reduced by castration) is negatively linked to male longevity.

 - Pre-menopausal women, on the other hand, are protected by the sex hormone oestrogen.
-Research at Queen Mary, University of London, published in 2011, may explain why this could help protect women from cardiovascular disease.
-It works on white blood cells to stop them from sticking to the insides of blood vessels, a process which can lead to dangerous blockages.
-As the University commented, ‘The results could help explain why cardiovascular disease rates tend to be higher in men and why they soar in women after the menopause.’
+This study explain that sex hormones, particularly estrogens, possess potent antioxidant properties and play important roles in maintaining normal reproductive and non-reproductive functions.
+Furthermore oestrogen has ability to repair DNA in organs such as the brain.
+Another study demontrated that oestrogen could help protect women from cardiovascular disease, by stopping white blood cells sticking to the insides of blood vessels, a process which can lead to dangerous blockages.
+‘The results could help explain why cardiovascular disease rates tend to be higher in men and why they soar in women after the menopause.’

 As Professor Thomas Kirkwood has asked, ‘could it be that women live longer because they are less disposable than men?’